Baseball

 COACHING CAREER

-- Tom Slater brings nearly 35 years of combined coaching experience in the collegiate and professional ranks to Florida, featuring 17 seasons in college baseball alone (Head Coach, Auburn, 2005–08; Assistant Coach, Florida, 2004; Head Coach, VMI, 2001–03; Assistant Coach, Auburn, 1995–2000).
+- Tom Slater arrived at Florida with nearly 35 years of combined coaching experience in the collegiate and professional ranks, featuring 17 seasons in college baseball alone (Head Coach, Auburn, 2005–08; Assistant Coach, Florida, 2004; Head Coach, VMI, 2001–03; Assistant Coach, Auburn, 1995–2000).
 Spending the past 17-plus years in professional baseball, Slater’s impressive resume features time with the New York Yankees (2009-17), New York Mets (2018-21), Miami Marlins (2022-24) and Philadelphia Phillies (2025) organizations.

 - Producing more than 110 MLB draftees across his 17 years as a college coach alone, Slater has coached up 13 first-round draft selections and 47 players chosen within the top-10 rounds.